weeniemount/googleballs-app/README.md

 [Rob Hawkes](https://github.com/robhawkes) for making the remake of the doodle that this project uses as a base!

+# how 2 download:
+click that actions tab, pick the latest build action and download the artifact u need

 # how 2 compile electron
 go into ``electron`` run npm install and then you can do whatever you want it it like run it from source with ``npm start`` or build it with ``npm dist``